NickGrunert/master-thesis/modules/01_using_sam.typ

     )

     As demonstrated by @fig:sam:shadows, a clear distinction emerges between the original image and the shadow removed image.
-    The efficacy of the shadow removal algorithm is questionable.
     It is evident that the algorithm modifies the overall coloration of the image.
     This modification may be advantageous in that it prevents the algorithm from being distracted by color changes across a coherent surface.
     The presence of discernible boundaries within the color channels is indicative of a failure to effectively differentiate between surfaces.